tdwg/bdq/tg2/_review/index.md

 - [**Data Quality Dimension Controlled Vocabulary List of Terms (bdqdim:)**](docs/list/bdqdim/index.md)
 - [**Data Quality Enhancement Controlled Vocabulary List of Terms (bdqenh:)**](docs/list/bdqenh/index.md)

-#### 3.4.3 Landing Page IRIs (non-normative)
+#### 3.3.3 Landing Page IRIs (non-normative)

 Note: For each of the following documents the landing page [IRI](<index.md#glossary_IRI> "Internationalized Resource Identifier is an internet protocol standard which builds on the Uniform Resource Identifier (URI) protocol by greatly expanding the set of permitted characters.") will resolve to the term list document when HTML is requested.

-Note: None of these links will work until deployment of the standard, but they are included here to show the intended structure of the IRIs and to provide a complete list of the landing page, term list IRIs, and related RDF metadata documents for the standard.
+Note: **None of these links will work until deployment of the standard**, but they are included here to show the intended structure of the IRIs and to provide a complete list of the landing page, term list IRIs, and related RDF metadata documents for the standard.

 - **The Biodiversity Data Quality (BDQ) Standard** - Overview of the BDQ standard.
 This page.
   - [Standard IRI](https://www.tdwg.org/standards/nnnn/) redirects to [HTML](https://bdq.tdwg.org/)